jmorgan304/hello-world/README.md

 # hello-world
-#Prospective CS Undergrad with about one year expereience in Python
+#Prospective CS Undergrad with about one year experience in Python